HaoranZhao-spec/GCT-AVP-framework/README.md

 ## Overview

-GCT-AVP is a **hierarchical multi-objective computational framework** for de novo discovery of orally active antiviral peptides (AVPs).
-It integrates **generative sequence exploration**, **biophysical constraint filtering**, and **target-specific structural prioritization** to solve the core translation gap in peptide drug design: balancing antiviral potency, host safety, and physiological stability.
+GCT-AVP is a hierarchical, multi-objective computational framework for the de novo discovery of orally active antiviral peptides (AVPs).
+The framework is designed to address a central challenge in peptide therapeutics: the simultaneous optimization of antiviral efficacy, host safety, and physiological stability.

+By integrating generative modeling, constraint-driven filtering, and target-specific structural evaluation, GCT-AVP enables systematic navigation of large peptide sequence spaces toward experimentally viable candidates.

 ---

 ## Framework architecture

-Fully aligned with the manuscript, the framework sequentially narrows large peptide sequence spaces into high-confidence candidates:
+The GCT-AVP framework operates as a sequential constraint-based pipeline, progressively refining candidate sequences:

 ### 1. Generative Exploration
 - MSA-informed diffusion model (Evodiff-MSA_OA_DM_MAXSUB)